DOODLING : How it can make you more CREATIVE

 Free Download Links:

 Doodling improves your drawing and abstract thinking ability.
 Its fun to do and not difficult also.
 Doodles don’t follow any rules.
 You can draw anything you wish to.
 It need not make any sense.
 Make a doodle book.
 Store all your ideas in it.
 This way you build an archive of your concepts and visuals which is a good resource for future inspiration.
 If you are preparing for any design / architecture entrance exam specially NID, you should start doodling right away.
+At times, in the exam also exercises related to doodles have been asked.

 This is a typical page from Alexander Pushkin’s Manuscript